 Of important note, Seaford is also a town of artists.
 Seaford has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Seaford’s character.

-Seaford is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Seaford is a great place for families with children to consider.
+First of all, many other families with children live here, making Seaford a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Seaford has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Seaford’s overall crime rate is lower than average for the country.

-One of the nice things about Seaford is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Seaford is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

 Being a small town, Seaford does not have a public transit system used by locals to get to and from work.